UCANR-IGIS/uavimg/README.md

 The package requires *dplyr*, *sp*, *rgeos*, and *leaflet*.
 To save image locations and footprints to shapefiles, you also need *rgdal*.
 (Mac users beware: *rgeos* and *rgdal* can be a pain to install on MacOS!)

-If you get an error message when installing `droneimg`,  install the dependent packages separately (i.e., from the 'Packages' pane in RStudio), then run 'install_github("ucanr-igis/uavimg", **dependencies=FALSE**)'.
+If you get an error message when installing `uavimg`,  install the dependent packages separately (i.e., from the 'Packages' pane in RStudio), then run 'install_github("ucanr-igis/uavimg", **dependencies=FALSE**)'.

 ### Exiftool